Bruised Legs After Exercising? Here's What Your Body's Trying to Tell You

 Image Credit: lzf/iStock/GettyImages

-Bruising on the legs is usually caused by something striking them, but it can also be due to an underlying weakness in the blood vessels.
-Intense exercise, such as marathon running, cycling and contact sports, can also bring about bruising to the legs.
+Bruising on your legs is usually caused by something hitting them, but it can also be due to weakness in the blood vessels.
+Intense exercise can also bring about bruising in your legs.

 Advertisement

-Bruising without obvious trauma to the legs may be due to an underlying medical disorder or a medication you are taking.
-If you are experiencing bruising consistently without an obvious cause, consult a physician.
-Seek immediate medical attention if the bruises are severe and accompanied by swelling of the leg.
+Bruising from workouts without obvious trauma to the legs may be due to an underlying medical disorder or a medication you're taking.
+If you are experiencing post-workout bruising consistently without an obvious cause, talk to a doctor.
+Seek immediate medical attention if the bruises are severe and accompanied by rapid swelling in your leg, according to the Cleveland Clinic.

 Video of the Day

-Bruises are the result of blood vessels breaking says the American Academy of Orthopaedic Surgeons.
-This leads to blood leaking out under the skin.
-Most bruises are subcutaneous bruises, which occur just under the skin, but they can occur in the muscles or bones.
-Bone bruises are the most painful and severe of the three.
-In most cases, bruises disappear after two weeks, but they can take up to 30 days to totally fade.
+Most bruises are subcutaneous bruises, which occur just under the skin.
+But bruises can also occur in the muscles or bones, according to the Cleveland Clinic.
+Bone bruises are the most painful and severe.
+In most cases, mild bruises disappear after a week or two, but severe bruises can take as long as six weeks to totally fade.

 Advertisement